BrendanrBoone/GymRoutineGenerator/README.md

 ### To do

 > rename icon directory and icons.tsx: they mean different things
-> make addExerciseScreen design. add category selection
+> AddExerciseScreen: make filter for mistaken names to prevent bad additions to firestore

 > context: routines generated
 > firebase: store number of sets, weight, number of attempts, \*account/name